 The FMLA Act was carefully crafted to help employees ensure job security when they need to take leave due to personal or medical reasons.
 However, conflicts still arise between employees and their employers regarding leave.
 Some of the most common include:

-If you are experiencing any of these FMLA conflicts, it is essential to consult with a West Hollywood, California, FMLA attorney to assess your situation and assert your rights.
+If you are experiencing any of these FMLA conflicts, it is essential to consult with a West Hollywood, CA, FMLA attorney to assess your situation and assert your rights.

 Because there are strict eligibility requirements, an employer has full authority to deny a request that is not FMLA compliant.
 For example, employers can deny FMLA leave for employees who have not worked at least 1250 hours over 12 months as the FMLA requires.
 This is a legitimate example of an FMLA denial.
 However, an employer may not deny an employee request for leave for a qualified reason if they have worked at a location with 50 or more employees within a 75-mile radius for at least 1250 hours over the prior 12 months.
 If you believe you have been inappropriately denied FMLA-protected leave, consult directly with an employment attorney to determine your next steps.